Billotais/bilat.xyz/vita.md

 by simply changing a parameter in the command.

-### GAN
+## GAN

 To transform our system into a Generative Adversarial Network (GAN), we need to add a discriminator network, whose goal is to classify given samples as *real* or *fake*.
 In our case, we want that the original high quality audio should be classify as *real*, and the genereated improved files should be classified as *fake*.
 The goal of our first network, called generator here, is to create improved samples that will be classified as *true* by the discriminator.

 The architecture of the discirminator, is basically the first half ot the generator network, with a Batch normalization added between the convolutional and ReLu layers.
-At the end, everthing is sent into a linear layer and a sigmoid activation function that will input one value between 0 and 1, the probability that a given sample is *real*.
+At the end, everything is sent into a linear layer and a sigmoid activation function that will input one value between 0 and 1, the probability that a given sample is *real*.
 This Discriminator is trained with the following loss function.

 $$\mathcal{L}_D = - [\log D(x_h) + \log(1-D(G(x_l)))]$$